Market Commentary: Thursday, March 6/25

 Weekly Hog Margins

-Monitored hog margins strengthened on improved hog values, however rises were tempered by another rise in feed costs.
-Canadian farrow-to-finish feed costs were up $0.85/hog while those out of the monitored US region were up $1.20/hog from a week earlier.
+Monitored hog margins primarily improved due to a reduction in feed costs, which recorded notable declines on the week.
+Canadian farrow-to-finish feed costs fell $2.30/hog while those out of the monitored US region were down $1.65/hog from a week earlier.

 US Regional Margins